 An aerial is intended to capture TV signals from a particular transmitter, and convert them from electromagnetic waves in space to electrical signals in a coaxial cable.
 However, the aerial must also provide a given degree of rejection of signals coming from other directions.
-If this rejection is insufficient, and the interferer is a co-channel TV signal, the C/I (which in this case is much the same as C/N), may be lower than desirable.
+If this rejection is insufficient, and the interferer is a co-channel TV signal, the C/I (carrier to interference ratio, which in this case is much the same as MER or C/N), may be lower than desirable.
 This may result in more frequent disturbances to services than if the aerial gave a high level of rejection.